JetBrains/kotlin-multiplatform-dev-docs/topics/create-kotlin-multiplatform-library.md

 * **`commonMain`:** contains Kotlin code shared across all target platforms.
 This is where you place code that doesn't rely on any platform-specific APIs.
 * **`androidMain`, `iosMain`, `jvmMain`, and `linuxX64Main`:** contain code specific to the Android, iOS, JVM, and Linux platforms.
-     Here is where you implement functionalities that are unique to these platforms.
+     This is where you implement functionalities that are unique to these platforms.
 * **`commonTest`, `androidUnitTest`, `iosTest`, `jvmTest`, and `linuxX64Test`:** contain tests for the shared `commonMain` code and tests specific to the Android, iOS, JVM, and Linux platforms, respectively.

-Let's focus on the `library` code that is shared across all the platforms.
+Let's focus on the `library` code that is shared across all platforms.
 Inside the `src/commonMain/kotlin` directory, you can find the `CustomFibi.kt` file with Kotlin Multiplatform code that defines a Fibonacci sequence generator:

 ```kotlin